blarney-lang/blarney/README.md

   runOnce recipe
 ```

-Blarney provides a very lightweight compiler for the `Recipe`
+Blarney provides a lightweight compiler for the `Recipe` language
-language (under 100 lines of code), which we invoke above through the
+(under 100 lines of code), which we invoke above through the call to
-call to `runOnce`.
+`runOnce`.

-A very commoon use of recipes is to define test sequences.
+A very common use of recipes is to define test sequences.
 For
-example, here is a sample test sequence for the `Counter` module
+example, here is a simple test sequence for the `Counter` module
 defined earlier.

 ```hs